Tuition and Fees

 Students may decline the request for verification documents, however in doing so, they become ineligible for any federal or state financial aid and for need-based institutional financial aid.
 It is recommended that all students complete the verification process as early as possible to avoid late notification of the loss of eligibility of financial aid.

 PLNU Institutional Aid

 All forms of PLNU institutional aid are limited by semester charges and enrollment status.
-Award amounts are divided equally between fall and spring semesters, and generally cannot be used for summer session coursework.
-All forms of PLNU institutional aid, including merit-based awards, may be limited by the student’s financial need.
+Financial aid amounts are divided equally between fall and spring semesters, and generally cannot be used for summer session coursework.
+All forms of PLNU institutional aid, including merit-based scholarships, may be limited by the student’s financial need.
 This means that in certain cases, institutional aid may need to be reduced or canceled if the student is receiving either federal or state need-based aid.